Montmartre revealed

 To not miss out on any of the monuments or activities in the neighborhood, consider getting a guide to accompany you!
 Here's how to get the best guide available

-At the top of the famous hill, you'll find the Basilica of the Sacred Heartbuilt between 1875 and 1914.
-This impressive monument, a symbol of the City of Light, dominates Paris and offers an uninterrupted view of the capital.
-Below, you'll discover the cobbled streets and staircases typical of Montmartre, witness to a bygone era when painters and poets gathered to celebrate bohemian life.
+At the top of the famous hill, you'll find the Basilica of the Sacred Heartconstructed between 1875 and 1914.
+This impressive monument, a symbol of the City of Light, towers over Paris and offers breathtaking views of the capital.
+Below, you'll discover the cobblestone streets and typical Montmartre stairs, remnants of a bygone era where painters and poets gathered to celebrate the bohemian life.

 The iconic places of Montmartre